oroinc/documentation/book/customization.rst

 Overriding Templates
 --------------------

-There are two options for overriding the Oro Platform templates:
+There are two options for overriding the OroPlatform templates:

 #) Overriding one of the platform templates is as easy as adding a template
    at the same path under ``app/Resources/`` as the template being overriden.